jacobian/djangobook.com/chapter03.rst

 Let's step through this code one line at a time:

 * The first line imports all objects from the ``django.conf.urls.defaults`` module, which is Django's URLconf infrastructure.
 This includes a function called ``patterns``.

 * The second line calls the function ``patterns`` and saves the result into a variable called ``urlpatterns``.
 The ``patterns`` function gets passed only a single argument -- the empty string.
-(The string can be used to supply a common prefix for view functions, which we'll cover in Chapter 8.)
+(The string can be used to supply a common prefix for view functions, which we'll cover in :doc:`chapter08`.)

 The main thing to note here is the variable ``urlpatterns``, which Django expects to find in your URLconf module.
 This variable defines the mapping